 There’s a hormone called IGF-I (Insulin-like growth factor), which increases androgen production in women with PCOS when they consume dairy products.
 Many dairy products are also high in secret sugars (e.g. flavored yogurts and ice cream), which can further exacerbate high insulin levels and weight gain issues.

 As we know, weight gain and obesity are closely linked to PCOS.
-Unhealthy fats such as fast food and fatty red meats can lead to weight gain and increase estrogen levels, both of which can exacerbate PCOS symptoms.
+Unhealthy fatty foods that are high in omega-6. such as fast food and processed snacks can lead to weight gain and increase estrogen levels, both of which can exacerbate PCOS symptoms.
+For more tips on PCOS diet dos and don’ts, check out our podcast, A Cyster and Mister and our handy blog posts over on PCOS and Chill.